AdobeDocs/experience-platform.en/help/rtcdp/privacy/iab/dataset-preparation.md

 topic: privacy events
 ---

-# Create datasets for capturing IAB TCF 2.0 consent data
+# Create a dataset for capturing IAB TCF 2.0 consent data

-In order for [!DNL Real-time Customer Data Platform] to collect customer consent data in compliance with the IAB [!DNL Transparency & Consent Framework] (TCF) 2.0, that data must be sent to datasets whose schemas contain IAB consent fields and are enabled for use in [!DNL Real-time Customer Profile].
+In order for [!DNL Real-time Customer Data Platform] to collect customer consent data in compliance with the IAB [!DNL Transparency & Consent Framework] (TCF) 2.0, that data must be sent to a dataset whose schema contains IAB consent fields and is enabled for use in [!DNL Real-time Customer Profile].

-This document provides steps for setting up datasets to collect IAB TCF 2.0 consent data.
+This document provides steps for setting up a dataset to collect IAB TCF 2.0 consent data.
 For an overview of the full workflow to configure [!DNL Real-time CDP] for TCF 2.0 compliance, refer to the [IAB TCF 2.0 compliance overview](./overview.md).

 ## Prerequisites